opengisch/QField-docs/documentation/how-to/pictures.en.md

 ### Widgets

 #### Apiary
 Set the default value of the field id to `uuid()` or use the *UUID Generator* widget.
-No need to show it in the form.
+There is no need to show it in the form.

 !![widgets](../assets/images/add-1-n-pictures-widgets_hive.png "")